Amazon RDS: Architecting Managed Relational Databases on AWS

 --db-instance-class db.t3.micro

-# View available restore points
+View the available restore window

 aws rds describe-db-instances \